George Washington 53, Colorado 50

 George Washington got a driving layup from Kopriva and dunk by McDonald to take its first lead of the second half at 46-45 with 3:47 to go.
 Booker gave Colorado a pair of one-point edges with consecutive buckets, but Scott – a 86.9-percent foul shooter entering Tuesday – missed the second of two foul shots with 32 seconds remaining and Booker missed two potential game-tying 3-pointers in the final 14 seconds.

 GAME NOTEBOOK: Colorado, which went 31-of-38 from the foul line against DePaul, converted 11-of-17 from the stripe Tuesday. … The Colonials’ top two scorers – Patricio Garino (15.1) and Kethan Savage (12.7) – were held to six and five points, respectively, on a combined 2-for-11 effort from the field. … Colorado and George Washington combined to miss their first 11 3-point attempts until Hopkins ended the drought with 13:57 left in the second half.
-Watanabe drained the first one for the Colonials with 10:20 as both teams finished with one 3-pointer on a combined 20 attempts.
+Watanabe drained the first one for the Colonials with 10:20 as both teams finished with one 3-pointer.